 Fixing it was another challenge too.

-Compared to clamping down on immigration by tightening borders, dealing with the impact of technology destroying jobs was something that was even less easily controlled, the report in the Daily Mail
+Compared to clamping down on immigration by tightening borders, dealing with the impact of technology destroying jobs was something that was even less easily controlled, the report in the Daily Mail said.

 This would accelerate as the costs of advanced technologies inevitably came down.

 CEO of staffing firm Manpower Group, Jonas Prising, said banning automation was not really part of the discussion.